-In 2025, Schweikert voted for a bill that was estimated to kick 17 million Americans off their health insurance, including nearly 12 million Americans who relied on Medicaid.
+In 2025, Schweikert voted for Trump’s “One Big Beautiful Bill,” which was estimated to kick 17 million Americans off their health insurance, including nearly 12 million Americans who relied on Medicaid.
 More than 342,000 Arizonans could lose their health insurance as a result of Schweikert’s vote.
 Schweikert’s vote also jeopardized the future of some rural hospitals in Arizona, with at least five at risk of closing.

 Before voting for the final bill, Schweikert's own plan proposed $900 billion in cuts to Medicaid through per-capita caps, which could shift costs to Arizona and force cuts that could cause people to those their health benefits.
 On air, he dismissed constituents worried about Medicaid and health-care cuts as “whining” and “bedwetting.”
 By 2034, 193,981 Medicaid recipients in Arizona were expected to lose their coverage due to Schweikert’s support for Trump’s tax bill.